AmDevDeepak/FlightsAndSearchService/README.md

 # Welcome to Flight Services

 ## Project Setup
--clone the project on your local system
+- clone the project on your local system
--Execute `npm install` on the same path as root directory -Create a `.env` file in the root dir and add following environments variable -`PORT 3000`
+- Execute `npm install` on the same path as root directory
+- Create a `.env` file in the root dir and add following environments variable `PORT 3000`
--Inside the `src/config` folder, create a new file `config.json` and then add the following piece of code
+- Inside the `src/config` folder, create a new file `config.json` and then add the following piece of code

 ```
 {